MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 This is a bit of a hacky way, but illustrates that you could have certain content that only shows (like a modal or notification) upon connection errors when connecting to a wallet.

+ADD IMAGE OF APPLICATION WITH `WalletError` COMPONENT SHOWN

 ### Run the final state of the dapp

 Now that we have all of this in place, let's uncomment the code in `Ap.tsx`